-Mir Minimum Requirements Advanced Requirements Requirement is met: yes (✔ ) or no (XX) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations where some land is being acquired, banks may have to be stabilised, and trees felled.
-The first filling will be conducted under supervision.
-Under the chosen operational integrating the project with battery energy storage and solar PV systems is being explored, to reliably meet the increasing demand, however it is uncertain whether this option will be Plans and processes to manage reservoir operations have been developed $\checkmark$ concept, there is no need for specific plans and processes to manage reservoir operations.
+Minimum Requirements Advanced Requirements Requirement is met: yes (🖋) or no (XX) Findings and Observations Requirement is met: yes (🖋) or no (💢) Findings and Observations where some land is being acquired, banks may have to be stabilised, and trees felled.
+The first filling will be conducted under supervision. integrating the project with battery energy storage and solar PV systems is being explored, to reliably meet the increasing demand, however it is Plans and processes to manage reservoir operations have been developed \checkmark concept, there is no need for specific plans and processes to manage reservoir operations.
 Use of the flushing gates under flood conditions is addressed in section 3. pursued.
 The limited flexibility is a significant gap against advanced requirements.
-Plans and processes for delivery of downstream flow regimes have been developed V The minimum flow will be released through a dedicated gate in the weir and the fishpass.
+Plans and processes for delivery of downstream flow regimes have been developed \checkmark The minimum flow will be released through a dedicated gate in the weir and the fishpass.
 There will be additional flows in the bypass reach from seepage, tributaries, over the ungated overflow spillway, and periodically from flushing the desander.
-Reservoir plans are based on dialogue with local community and government representatives $\checkmark$ Communities and government representatives have been given the opportunity to provide suggestions on the usage of the reservoir.
-Downstream flow plans include e: flow objectives $\checkmark$ Flow objectives are focused on fish habitat. magnitude, range and variability of the flow regimes ~ The magnitude of the minimum flow is being finalized during detailed design.
+Reservoir plans are based on dialogue with local community and government representatives \checkmark Communities and government representatives have been given the opportunity to provide suggestions on the usage of the reservoir.
+Downstream flow plans include 2: flow objectives \checkmark Flow objectives are focused on fish habitat. • magnitude, range and variability of the flow regimes \checkmark The magnitude of the minimum flow is being finalized during detailed design.
 There will be a significant range of operational conditions, with spilling (when inflows into the reservoir higher than the design discharge of the HPP plus minimum releases) for approximately half of the time, and high short-term, seasonal, inter-annual and potentially long-term variability.
-Processes are in place to anticipate and respond to emerging risks and opportunities 1 Adaptive management of environmental flows is envisaged for the operations stage, to find the optimal fit between the needs of fish and of energy generation.
+Processes are in place to anticipate and respond to emerging risks and opportunities \checkmark Adaptive management of environmental flows is envisaged for the operations stage, to find the optimal fit between the needs of fish and of energy generation.

-Min equirements Advanced Requirements Requirement is met: yes (🖋 ) or no (XX) Findings and Observations Requirement is met: yes (🖋 ) or no (💢 ) Findings and Observations locations at which flows will be verified $\checkmark$ Planned to be measured within 100 m downstream of weir. ongoing monitoring $\checkmark$ According to the ESIA, fish populations will be monitored to establish the effectiveness of environmental flow releases.
-Commitments in plans are public, formal and legally enforceable $\checkmark$ Commitments in the ESIA are the pre- requisite for project approvals from government, thus making the commitments legally enforceable.
-Downstream flow plans, where formal commitments have been made, are publicly disclosed $\checkmark$ Plans for minimum flow releases are included in the publicly available ESIA.
-Out comes Plans for downstream flows take into account environmental, social and economic objectives $\checkmark$ A range of potential objectives have been scoped during the preparation phase, a preliminary plan has been developed, and a final determination is underway taking into account fish habitat and power generation.
+Minimum Requirements Advanced Requirements Requirement is met: yes (🖋) or no (X) Findings and Observations Requirement is met: yes (🖋) or r Requirement is met: yes (🖋) or no (💢) locations at which flows will be verified \checkmark Planned to be measured within 100 m downstream of weir. • ongoing monitoring \checkmark According to the ESIA, fish populations will be monitored to establish the effectiveness of environmental flow releases.
+Commitments in plans are public, formal and legally \checkmark Commitments in the ESIA are the pre- requisite for project approvals from government, thus making the Downstream flow plans, where formal commitments have been made, are publicly disclosed \checkmark Plans for minimum flow releases are included in the publicly available ESIA. enforceable commitments legally enforceable.
+Out comes Plans for downstream flows take into account environmental, social and economic objectives \checkmark A range of potential objectives have been scoped during the preparation phase, a preliminary plan has been developed, and a final determination is underway taking into account fish habitat and power generation.
 Plans for downstream flow regimes represent an optimal fit amongst environmental, ~ The maintenance of fish habitat is the only relevant priority for environmental flows.
 Adaptive management will be introduced to Where relevant, downstream flows take into account agreed transboundary objectives Not relevant.
 Flow alterations in the short bypass reach do not affect downstream countries. social and economic objectives find the optimal fit between fish habitat and energy generation.